 Sex is part of this picture too.
 Men often find it difficult to raise the subject without it becoming entangled in everything else that's unresolved.
 The distance in the relationship and the bedroom tend to reinforce each other, and neither is easy to raise directly without the other surfacing too.

 What therapy offers in this situation isn't a script for better communication or a program for becoming a different person.
-It's a place to think things through — without the pressure of having to get it right in the moment, and without the risk of saying something half-formed to someone whose reaction matters.
-Many men find that the kind of conversation that becomes possible in that room is something they haven't had in years, and that what opens up there can extend into the rest of their lives.
+It's a place to think things through without the pressure of having to get it right in the moment, and without the risk of saying something half-formed to their partner.

 If any of this is familiar, I'd welcome the chance to talk.